History of Siberia: Russian exploration and settlement

-In 1643, Vasily Poyarkov crossed the Stanovoy Range and reached the upper Zeya River in the country of the Daurs, who were paying tribute to Manchu Chinese.
-After wintering, in 1644 Poyarkov pushed down the Zeya and became the first Russian to reach the Amur River.
+In 1643, Vasily Poyarkov crossed the Stanovoy Range and reached the upper Zeya River in the country of the Daurs, who were paying tribute to the Manchus.
+After wintering, in 1644, Poyarkov pushed down the Zeya and became the first Russian to reach the Amur River.
 He sailed down the Amur and finally discovered the mouth of that great river from land.
 Since his Cossacks provoked the enmity of the locals behind, Poyarkov chose a different way back.
-They built boats and in 1645 sailed along the Sea of Okhotsk coast to the Ulya River and spent the next winter in the huts that had been built by Ivan Moskvitin six years earlier.
-In 1646 they returned to Yakutsk.
+They built boats and in 1645, sailed along the Sea of Okhotsk coast to the Ulya River and spent the next winter in the huts that had been built by Ivan Moskvitin six years earlier.
+In 1646, they returned to Yakutsk.

 In 1644, Mikhail Stadukhin discovered the Kolyma River and founded Srednekolymsk.
 A merchant named Fedot Alekseyev Popov organized a further expedition eastward, and Dezhnyov became a captain of one of the kochi.
-In 1648 they sailed from Srednekolymsk down to the Arctic and after some time they rounded Cape Dezhnyov, thus becoming the first explorers to pass through Bering Strait and to discover Chukotka and the Bering Sea.
+In 1648, they sailed from Srednekolymsk down to the Arctic and after some time they rounded Cape Dezhnyov, thus becoming the first explorers to pass through Bering Strait and to discover Chukotka and the Bering Sea.
 All their kochi and most of their men (including Popov) were lost in storms and clashes with the natives.
 A small group led by Dezhnyov reached the mouth of the Anadyr River and sailed up it in 1649, having built new boats out of the wreckage.
 They founded Anadyrsk and were stranded there, until Stadukhin found them, coming from Kolyma by land.
 Later Stadukhin set off to the south in 1651 and discovered Penzhin Bay on the northern side of the Okhotsk Sea.
 He also may have explored the western shores of Kamchatka as early as the 1650s.

 The tower of the 17th-century Russian Ilimsky ostrog, now in Taltsy Museum in Irkutsk, Siberia.